EasyG0ing1/BlockNot/README.md

 discussion in that sketch.

 # Version Update Notes

+### 2.0.6
+- Added constructors that allow creating timers in a STOPPED state.
+Look at the constructors in BlockNot.h to see which arguments you can use when creating a new timer.
+- Added setDuration(unsigned long time, Unit inUnits) - this allows you to set a new duration using any units you want to use, WITHOUT changing the timers current base units.
+Read [Changing Duration](#changing-duration) for more details.
+- Added the option of starting a timer while simultaneously resetting it.
+And also changed the stop and start methods so that the timer acts in similar fassion to a stop watch.
+Read the [Start / Stop](#start--stop) section for more details.

 ### 2.0.5
 - Adjusted the way in which BlockNot handles the millis offset.